-Put simply it is to have a happy and fun time within a boarding house whilst being able to flourish in the all rounded education offered at the school.
+Put simply it is to have a happy and enjoyable time within a boarding house whilst being able to flourish in the all rounded education offered at the school.
 The HM, Mrs Alison Baker has made it her number one priority to make Hailey feel like a home from home.
-The HM and tutor team all believe that the girls in house should, through the practice of virtues such as courage, generosity, honesty, patience and good humour, aim to become the best version of themselves and to be excellent people.
-Aristotle's premier teaching on the importance of the virtues and the creation of balanced people through habit and practice is the mantra for Hailey House.
-'Be the best you can be' in terms of academic achievement, in participation in the co-curricular programme and in the development of each student’s own character.
-To this aim we promote a framework of precepts and practices which make all girls aware of their responsibilities to themselves, to their fellow Housemates and to the community at large.
+The HM and tutor team all believe that the girls in house should, through the practice of virtues such as courage, generosity, honesty, patience and good humour, aim to become the best version of themselves and to be good, well rounded people.
+We believe in the importance of the virtues of character and the creation of balanced people through habit and practice.
+The informal motto for Hailey House is: 'Be the best you can be' in terms of academic achievement, in participation in the co-curricular programme and in the development of each student’s own character.
+To this aim we promote a framework of guidelines and advice and model good behaviour which makes all girls aware of their responsibilities to themselves, to their fellow housemates and to the community at large.
 This is summed up in the house motto;

 Alison Baker became HM of Hailey in August 2012 after ten years as Head of the Religious Studies department.
 She previously worked in a pastoral role as an Assistant House Mistress and tutor in Alban’s House where she tutored all year groups.
 Alison has also organised the community service programme for nine years and still drives the Community service minibus on Wednesday afternoons.
 Although hailing from the Midlands where she was raised and educated, Alison has lived locally for over 25 years in Hoddesdon, Dane End and on the school campus.
 Prior to working at Haileybury she was Head of RS at Presdales School in Ware and before that she ran a fabric business, was engaged in voluntarily work in a local church and enjoyed raising her family.
 Her husband of 29 years, Dr Colin Campbell works at GSK as a research scientist and pharmacologist.
 They have two adult children, Alexandria (Allenby 06) and Ben (Thomason 04), who both work in London.
 Between them Alison and Colin have years of experience of Haileybury life incorporating pupil, parent and teacher perspectives.